rittikdasgupta/hussle-space-ai-forge/README.md

 - **404 on page refresh**: Fixed by the HashRouter and redirect scripts
 - **Assets not loading**: Make sure the `base` path in `vite.config.ts` matches your repository name
+- **Blank white screen with custom domain**: Make sure you have a CNAME file in the `public` directory and redeploy using `npm run deploy:custom-domain`
 - **Deployment not updating**: Check the Actions tab in your GitHub repository for build status
 - **Custom domain issues**: Make sure to add a CNAME file in the public directory with your domain name